CoolGuy-24/cryptonite_taskphase_Vedant/OverTheWireBandit.md

 # Level 0
-I established a SSH connection to the website and entered the passowrd to gain access to the game.
+I established a SSH connection to the website and entered the password to gain access to the game.

 ![image](https://github.com/user-attachments/assets/dfce7c3d-5a55-4460-9db6-51da56d0aedc)